Subhro27/UI-UX-DESIGN/README.md

 ---

+## Donut Themed Design
+A visually appealing donut-themed design featuring different flavors with vibrant backgrounds.
+This design can be used for creative projects, UI inspiration, or promotional materials.

+## Features:
+- High-quality food photography
+- Colorful and engaging design
+- Minimalistic and modern aesthetic

+## Technologies Used:
+- Figma

+## Usage:
+**Ideal for use in creative design projects, social media content, marketing materials, and UI/UX inspiration.**

+---

 ## 🚀 Getting Started
 These UI/UX designs are available for reference and further development.
 You can explore the **Figma files** and modify them based on your project requirements.